Minimal disc diagrams of 5/9-simplicial complexes: Abstract

 \section{Abstract}

-We introduce and study a local combinatorial condition, called the $5/9$--condition, on a simplicial complex, implying Gromov hyperbolicity of its universal cover.
-We hereby give an application of another combinatorial condition, called $8$-location, introduced by Osajda.
-Along the way we prove the minimal filling diagram lemma for $5/9$-complexes.
+We introduce and study a local combinatorial condition, called the $5/9$-condition, on a simplicial complex, implying Gromov hyperbolicity of its universal cover.
+We hereby give an application of another combinatorial condition, called $8$-location, introduced by Damian Osajda.
+Along the way we prove the minimal filling diagrams lemma for $5/9$-complexes.

 \textbf{2010 Mathematics Subject Classification}: 05C99, 05C75.